Skip to content

 What happens on read?

-• Reads the file header to determine format + subtype.
+• Reads the file header to determine format, subtype, channels, and frame count.

 • Allocates one C buffer and reads frames in chunks into that buffer.